SzigetiJ/esp32basic/examples/1rmtmorse/README.md

 * But the *MorsePhase To Entry* generator relies on the *MorsePhase Generator*, which produces sequence of Morse-phases out of a text character [mphgen.c](mphgen.c).

-* The text charactes are provided by the *Character generator*, and this generator is the beginning of the chain [chargen.c](chargen.c).
+* The text charactes are provided by the *Byte generator*, and this generator is the beginning of the chain [generators.c](../../src/utils/generators.c).
 It takes a text message as parameter to iterate on.

 #### Hardware components